Interested-Deving-1896/kde-eco-website/content/blog/2024-05-29_introducing-ns4nh.md

 Additional ideas are more than welcome.
 Part of the project will be figuring out what works and engagement by people like you will make this project a success.
 We would love to have you join us.
 Learn more: https://eco.kde.org/get-involved/

+*Note: This post was updated on Monday, 17 June 2024.*

 #### Funding Notice

-The NS4NH project is funded by the Federal Environment Agency and the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>).
+This project is funded by the Federal Environment Agency and the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>).
 The funds are made available by resolution of the German Bundestag.

 {{< container >}}